 \subsubsection{Foothold Tracking}

 We choose a logarithmic function

 to learn foothold tracking, where $\vec p_i$ is the current foot position of leg $i\in\{0,\ldots,3\}$, $\vec p_i^*$ is the corresponding desired foothold, and $ 0 < \epsilon \ll 1$ is small number ensuring the function is well defined.
-The above reward function may be termed ``hard'' tracking task, as the maximum value can only be scored if the error reaches zero.
+The above reward function may be termed a ``hard'' tracking task, as the maximum value can only be scored if the error reaches zero.
 As the tracking improves, the gradients will become larger, resulting in even tighter tracking toward the later training stages.

 A dense reward structure typically encourages a stance foot to be dragged along the ground to further minimize the tracking error.
-To prevent such drag motions to emerge, the above reward is given for each foot at most once during one complete gait cycle: more specifically, if and only if the leg is intended to be in contact and the norm of the contact force indicates a contact, i.e., if $||\vec f_i|| > 1$, then the reward is given to the agent.
+To prevent such drag motions from emerging, the above reward is given for each foot at most once during one complete gait cycle: more specifically, if and only if the leg is intended to be in contact and the norm of the contact force indicates a contact, \highlight{that is} if $||\vec f_i|| > 1$, then the agent receives the reward.